Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 where $\alpha u$ ($\alpha>0$) represents the local aggregation and $-(1+\alpha)\psi\ast u$ is the disadvantage in the global population as the resources may go into depletion of being high population density \cite{britton1989}.
 The author studied the nonlocal model with the Laplacian kernel function \cite{sherratt2016}.
 Sometimes, species take time to move; in this case, the correct average population density is a spatio-temporal weighted average toward the current time and position.
 Taking this spatio-temporal factor into account, Britton introduced a space-time nonlocality in the single species model (\ref{BSPM}) as \cite{britton1990}:

-where the double asterisk represents the convolution in space and time and is given by Likewise, the spatial kernel function $\Phi$ in (\ref{LIDE}), the spatio-temporal kernel function $\psi$ satisfies some conditions mentioned in \cite{britton1990,pal2020mbe}.
-In addition, these types of nonlocal models with non-truncated kernels can be converted into coupled RD equations \cite{britton1989,britton1990}.
-A brief formulation of this conversion and its applications are given in the upcoming section.
+where the double asterisk represents the convolution in space and time and is given by Likewise, the spatial kernel function $\phi$ in (\ref{LIDE}), the spatio-temporal kernel function $\psi$ satisfies some conditions mentioned in \cite{britton1990,pal2020mbe}.
+In some cases, these types of nonlocal models with non-truncated kernels can be handled by converting them into coupled RD equations \cite{britton1989,britton1990}.
+However, in many other cases, this may not be possible.
+Indeed, nonlocal time-dependent interaction occurs frequently in physics and engineering, with nonlocal time affecting the dynamics of open quantum systems \cite{laine2012, tarasov2021}, stress depending on the current strain and its history \cite{li2006}, along with many other situations where nonlocality has to be accounted for.